Dr. Heinz Doofenshmirtz

-Dr. Heinz Doofenshmirtz, also known as Professor Time, is a fictional character from the American animated television series Phineas and Ferb.
+Dr. Heinz Doofenshmirtz, often called "Doof" or "Dr. D" for short, is a fictional character from the American animated television series Phineas and Ferb and Milo Murphy's Law.
 He was created by Dan Povenmire and Jeff "Swampy" Marsh, and is voiced by Povenmire.
-He was originally depicted as an incompetent and forgetful evil scientist intent on conquering the "entire Tri-State Area" by creating obscure but nefarious inventions, despite not technically being a true villain; Doofenshmirtz is shown to have a good side on some occasions.
-By the end of the series, the character is redeemed, using his inventions for the good of the world and looking after his daughter Vanessa.
-Dr. Doofenshmirtz speaks with a caricature of a German accent and is from the fictional European country Drusselstein.
+Doofenshmirtz is a purportedly "evil" scientist intent on conquering the "entire Tri-state Area" by creating obscure but nefarious inventions.
+Much of the humor associated with Doofenshmirtz comes from the combination of his archetypical megalomania juxtaposed with his affable personality.
+Doofenshmirtz speaks with a caricature of a German accent and is from the fictional European country Drusselstein.

 Doofenshmirtz appears in several merchandise pieces, including a book series and a video game.
-He later made an appearance in the Milo Murphy's Law season one episode "Fungus Among Us".
-Following his house being destroyed in the second season premiere, he begins to live in the Murphys' house, and subsequently becomes a major supporting character throughout the rest of the series.
+After first appearing in Milo Murphy's Law in a guest role in the first-season finale, subsequently he becomes in a major supporting character throughout the rest of the series, moving into the Murphys' house after his building is destroyed.

-Doof made a cameo in the Hamster and Gretel episode "Strawberry Fest Forever".

 Role in Phineas and Ferb

 Doofenshmirtz in the show is a bumbling, dimwitted evil genius.
 His goal throughout most of the show is to take over the "entire tri-state area".
-He claims to be a doctor but actually purchased his doctorate online.

-A typical episode features Doofenshmirtz hatching an evil scheme or invention that he often links to a "back story" from his youth in the fictional village of Gimmelshtump, Drusselstein.
-Drusselstein is loosely based on countries in Western-Central Europe like Germany and Austria, evidenced by buildings with Fachwerkhäuser architecture, the citizens speaking German in grammatical form or how the food, dresses and carnivals are similar to that of Fasching or even Oktoberfest.
-As a child, his parents were abusive and neglectful to him in many ways, including forcing him to be a lawn gnome, forcing him to dress as a girl, favouring his brother Roger over him, and failing to attend his birth.
+A typical episode features Doofenshmirtz hatching a mischievous scheme or invention that he often links to a "back story" from his youth in the fictional village of Gimmelshtump, Drusselstein.
+Drusselstein is loosely based on countries in Western-Central Europe like Germany, Austria, Hungary and Switzerland, evidenced by buildings with Fachwerkhäuser architecture, the citizens speaking German in grammatical form or how the food, dresses and carnivals are similar to that of Fasching or even Oktoberfest.
+As a child, his parents were abusive and neglectful to him in many ways, including forcing him to be a lawn gnome, forcing him to dress as a girl, favoring his brother Roger over him, and both failing to attend his birth.
 Doofenshmirtz monologues often and displays acts of "cartoonish" physical violence towards Perry the Platypus.
 Often his inventions achieve a single successful shot before being destroyed.
 This shot usually serves to get rid of Phineas and Ferb's invention for that episode, preventing their sister, Candace, from "busting" them by showing their creations to their mother.
 According to his own life story, he was a bratwurst salesman, before being ruined by the hot dog industry; only then did he become an evil scientist.

-In Phineas and Ferb the Movie: Across the 2nd Dimension, a more intelligent and successful version of Dr. Doofenshmirtz (from an alternate reality) appears, with the regular Dr. Doofenshmirtz serving as a supporting character.
-The alternate Doofenshmirtz later returns in the episode sequel, Tales from the Resistance: Back to the 2nd Dimension.